rpgreview/papersandpaychecks/cow-orkers.md

 0.3 Papers & Paychecks Errata

 1.0 Additional Character Classes
+1.1 The Athlete
-1.1 The Cheerleader Profession by Fred
+1.6 The Cheerleader Profession by Fred

 2.0 Additional Actions and the Environment
 2.1 More Action Rules